 Diagnosis of myasthenia gravis in dogs

-How will you vet diagnose myasthenia gravis in dogs?
-Well, it will involve some tests basically designed to rule out other illnesses and diseases.
-First your vet will try to determine if there are any clinical signs of myasthenia gravis.
+How will your vet diagnose myasthenia gravis in dogs?
+I will involve some tests designed to rule out other illnesses and diseases.
+First, your vet will try to determine if there are any clinical signs of myasthenia gravis.
 These could include:

 - Complete Blood Count (CBD),